 LOGAN MACDONALD is a queer visual artist and curator from Newfoundland, Canada.
 He identifies as a settler with European/Mi’kmaq ancestry.
 He is part of a unique, yet growing community of settler-identified, newly federally-acknowledged Mi’kmaq’s from Newfoundland who are looking at ways to revive their Mi’kmaq culture.
 MacDonald holds a MFA from York University (2010) and a BFA from Concordia University (2006).
 His artwork has exhibited in galleries worldwide and has been featured in publications that include C Magazine, LTTR, and Documenta 12.
 Over 2017-18 his work toured extensively throughout Canada, with a body of work that explores Indigenous identity in Canada.
 He has been awarded Canada Council and Ontario Arts Council Grants for this exhibiting body of work.

-MEAGAN MUSSEAU is a Mi’kmaw visual artist from the community of Curling located in the Bay of Islands, Ktaqamkuk (Western Newfoundland).
-Musseau has a BFA in Visual Art from Grenfell Memorial University of Newfoundland and Labrador and she is a member of the Indigenous Artist Collective on Lekwungen territory––Victoria, BC.
-Meagan received a 2016 Aboriginal Arts Development Award from the First Peoples’ Cultural Council and her work was recently featured in “Constellations: bonds, ties and networks in 10 emerging practices” by Erin Sutherland for Canadian Art, Summer 2017.
+Meagan Musseau is an interdisciplinary visual artist of Mi’kmaq, French, and Irish ancestry from the community of Curling in the Bay of Islands, Newfoundland and Labrador––Elamstukwek, Ktaqmkuk territory of Mi’kma’ki.
+Musseau has a BFA in Visual Art from Grenfell Campus Memorial University of Newfoundland and Labrador and she is the Atlantic Canadian representative for the National Indigenous Media Arts Coalition (NIMAC).
+Musseau received grants and awards for her work, including an Aboriginal Arts Development Award from the First Peoples’ Cultural Council and an Inter-Arts project grant from the Canada Council for the Arts.
+Her work was recently featured in “Constellations: bonds, ties andnetworks in 10 emerging practices” by Erin Sutherland for Canadian Art, Summer 2017.

 MELISSA TREMBLETT is an artist of First Nation and European descent.
 She is a mixed media artist who works primarily with textiles, photography, and printmaking.
 Context changes and social shifts from travelling between various towns in Newfoundland and her home community of Sheshatshiu, Labrador, influence her work today.
 Melissa is currently living in Corner Brook.